RoshniAnna/NeuRIPS_Data_DN_Detection/Datasets/README.md

 With the growing deployment of distributed energy resources and digitization of grid infrastructure, distribution networks face increasing exposure to both:
 - **Natural disruptions** such as line failures caused by storms, wildfires, or equipment degradation
-- **Cyber-physical threats** targeting DERs, sensors, and control signals
+- **Cyber-physical threats** targeting DERs, sensors, and control devices

 This dataset collection is designed to:
 - Enable the development and benchmarking of robust detection and diagnostic algorithms